m4ttsch/omscs-notes-notes/information-security/symmetric-encryption.md

 Adding the per-round key involves the XOR operation, which by itself is reversible.
 The decryption process uses an inverse function to reverse the other operations: `SubBytes`, `ShiftRows`, and `MixColumns`.
 Since each operation is reversible, the entire process is reversible, and we can recover the plaintext from the ciphertext.

 ## AES Round
-Let’s take a closer look at each round of AES and the transformations the algorithm performs on the state matrix `S`.
+Let's take a closer look at each round of AES and the transformations the algorithm performs on the state matrix `S`.
 Each operation updates the value of `S` directly.

 ![](https://assets.omscs.io/97074222-8C31-4E0D-A0CF-52ED8BB349B2.png)